bridgekitio/frodo/README.md

 having to make sure that people `go install` the URL that ends in `/v2` instead of the more natural root package.

-While Abide solves the same core issue that Frodo did, I changed the API significantly to make multiservice deployments a first class citizen and enable event-driven flows.
-Try as I might, I every attempt to fit event driven stuff into Frodo's runtime code felt hacky and wrong.
+While this project solves the same core issue that the original Frodo did, I had to change the API significantly support event driven workflows and to better handle the multi-service case in the section above.
+Try as I might, every attempt to fit event driven stuff into Frodo's original runtime code felt hacky and wrong.
 I needed a version 2 but Go did us all dirty with versioning.
+So, you can continue to use the old one to your heart's content.
+I have no intention of taking it down, but this is the one I'm going to maintain moving forward.

-### Why does Abide only support NATS for event-driven flows?
+### Why does Frodo only support NATS for event-driven flows?

 Well, I had to start somewhere.
 NATS is written in Go, it's stupid simple to set up, and satisfies most use cases, so it seemed like the natural way to go.